nomiwang10/nomiwang10/README.md

 - 📚 I'm currently studying Electrical and Computer Engineering at University of Iowa.
 - 🔭 I’m currently working on improving my software and hardware skills.
-- 🌱 I’m currently learning DSA and working on OOP.
+- 🌱 I’m currently learning OpenCV by myself.
 - 👯 I’m looking to collaborate on some more projects(either software or a mixture of software and hardware).
 - 🤔 I’m looking for help with anything related with my field.
 - 📫 How to reach me: zhanghe-wang@uiowa.edu